m-omidi/m-omidi.github.io/index.md

     hyphens: auto;
     font-size: 0.9em;
     color: #ffffff;">
-    My technical path began in vocational school, where a practice-centered education in electrical engineering built the foundation for a hands-on and solution-oriented mindset.
-Early exposure to industrial systems shaped my view of engineering as a practical craft closely tied to real-world challenges.
+    A technical path began in vocational school, where a practice-centered education in electrical engineering built the foundation for a hands-on and solution-oriented mindset.
+Early exposure to industrial systems shaped the view of engineering as a practical craft closely tied to real-world challenges.
   </p>

   <p style="text-align: justify;